 A misfire occurs when ONE or more of these stages is wrong or missing

-- A too lean or too rich air-fuel mixture
+- An overly lean or overly rich air-fuel mixture

 - Bad ignition spark / Wrong timing of the ignition spark